-Potential Description consequence Confidentiality The identity of a reporter must remain confidential unless: the reporter chooses to inform the child, young person or parent of the report the reporter consents in writing to their identity being disclosed a court or tribunal decides that it is necessary for the identity of the reporter to be disclosed, to ensure the safety and wellbeing of the child a court or tribunal decides that, in the interests of justice, the reporter is required to provide evidence.
-Professional If a report is made in good faith: protection it does not constitute unprofessional conduct or a breach of professional ethics on the part of the reporter the reporter cannot be held legally liable in respect of the report.
-Interviews DHHS Child Protection and/or Victoria Police may conduct interviews of children and young people at the school without their parent's knowledge or consent.
-Interviewing children and young people at school should only occur in exceptional circumstances and if it is in the best interests of the child to proceed in this manner.
+Potential consequence Description Confidentiality The identity of a reporter must remain confidential unless: the reporter chooses to inform the child, young person or parent of the report the reporter consents in writing to their identity being disclosed a court or tribunal decides that it is necessary for the identity of the reporter to be disclosed, to ensure the safety and wellbeing of the child a court or tribunal decides that, in the interests of justice, the reporter is required to provide evidence.
+Professional protection If a report is made in good faith: it does not constitute unprofessional conduct or a breach of professional ethics on the part of the reporter

+Interviews

+DHHS Child Protection and/or Victoria Police may conduct interviews of children and young people at the school without their parent's knowledge or consent.

+Interviewing children and young people at Our Lady Star of the Sea School should only occur in exceptional circumstances and if it is in the best interests of the child to proceed in this manner.

+DHHS Child Protection and/or Victoria Police will notify the principal or a

 DHHS Child Protection and/or Victoria Police will notify the principal or a member of the Leadership Team of their intention to interview the child or young person on the school premises.

-When DHHS Child Protection workers/police officers come to the school premises, the principal or a member of the Leadership Team should request to see identification before permitting them to have access to the child or young person.
-When a child or young person is being interviewed by DHHS Child Protection and/or Victoria Police, school staff must arrange to have a supportive adult present with the child or young person.
-For more information on these requests and school responsibilities, see Catholic Education Melbourne's School Guidelines 2.19a: Police and DHHS Interview_Protocols .
-Support for the child or young The roles and responsibilities of the principal or other school staff in supporting children who are involved with DHHS Child Protection may include the following: person acting as a support person for the child or young person attending DHHS Child Protection case-planning meetings observing and monitoring the child's behaviour liaising with professionals.
-Requests for information DHHS Child Protection and/or Child FIRST/The Orange Door and/or Victoria Police may request information about the child or family for the purpose of investigating a report and assessing the risk to the child or young person.
-In certain circumstances, DHHS Child Protection can also direct school staff to provide information or documents about the protection or development of the child.
+When DHHS Child Protection workers/police officers come to Our Lady Star of the Sea School premises, the Principal or a member of the Leadership Team should request to see identification before permitting them to have access to the child or young person.

+When a child or young person is being interviewed by DHHS Child Protection and/or Victoria Police, Our Lady Star of the Sea School staff must arrange to have a supportive adult present with the child or young person.

+For more information on these requests and school responsibilities, see MACS' School Guidelines 2.19a: Police and DHHS Interview Protocols.

+Support for the child or young person

+The roles and responsibilities of the principal or other school staff in supporting children who are involved with DHHS Child Protection may include the following:

+- acting as a support person for the child or young person - attending DHHS Child Protection case-planning meetings - observing and monitoring the child's behaviour - liaising with professionals.

+Requests for information

+DHHS Child Protection and/or Child FIRST/The Orange Door and/or Victoria Police may request information about the child or family for the purpose of investigating a report and assessing the risk to the child or young person.

+In certain circumstances, DHHS Child Protection can also direct Our Lady Star of the Sea School staff to provide information or documents about the protection or development of the child.
 Such directions should be in writing and only be made by authorised persons within DHHS Child Protection.
-Refer to Protect: Identifying and Responding to All Forms of Abuse in Victorian Schools .
+Refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.

 Witness summons If DHHS Child Protection makes a protection application in the Children's Court of Victoria, any party to the application may issue a witness summons to produce documents and/or to give evidence in the proceedings.
-See Catholic Education Melbourne's School Guidelines 2.19a: Police and DHHS Interview Protocols .
+See MACS' School Guidelines 2.19a: Police and DHHS Interview Protocols.
+Witness summons of Victoria, any party to the application may issue a witness summons to produce documents and/or to give evidence in the proceedings.
+See MACS'

-Responding to complaints or concerns

-The school may receive complaints or concerns about school staff management of a child protection incident.
+Our Lady Star of the Sea School may receive complaints or concerns about Our Lady Star of the Sea School staff management of a child protection incident.
 These complaints or concerns may be voiced by parents/carers or others within the school community.